kjh-bryan/gift-redemption-app/README.md

   - staff_pass_id is used as username, while team_name is hashed and used as password
   - Username can be ROLE_username or just username without ROLE (Login)

+## Improvements to be Made
+- Automated Testing: Expand test coverage by implementing automated unit tests, integration tests, and end-to-end tests for critical application functionalities.
+- Unit Testing: Extends the unit testings towards the frontend
+- Optimized Database Schema: Review and optimize the database schema to ensure efficient data storage and retrieval.
+Consider indexing frequently queried columns, normalizing the data structure where applicable, and implementing database constraints to maintain data integrity.
+  - Since Staff Pass ID have a consistent prefix pattern like "ROLE_", enabling to create more efficient database indexes that help speed up the retrieval of records based on specific column.
+- Redemption Features
+  - Redemption Scheduling: Allow administrators to schedule gift redemption sessions at specific dates and times, ensuring that representatives have ample opportunity to redeem their gifts without overcrowding or long wait times.
+  - Redemption Limits: Implement redemption limits for each team to ensure fair distribution of gifts and prevent over-representation from certain teams.
+Administrators can set limits based on factors such as team size or allocation quotas.
+  - Redemption Reminders: Send automated reminders to team representatives who have not yet redeemed their gifts as the redemption deadline approaches.
+This helps minimize the number of unclaimed gifts and encourages participation.
+  - Redemption History: Implement a feature that allows administrators to view the redemption history for each team.
+This provides transparency and accountability in the gift distribution process and helps track which teams have already redeemed their gifts.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Roadmap